Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-If $\Psi\in\F$, one can think of $1-\Psi$ as the distribution function of some probability measure on $\R$ and of $\Phi=-\Psi'$ as the corresponding density.
-For technical reasons, we will also consider the following subclass

-The kernel $K^N_{\Psi,\alpha}$ is not reproducing, so the total number of particles in the process, denoted by $\#$, is random.
-Moreover, the process has been scaled so that its density at the origin is $\sim N$ (global scaling) and a simple computation yields $\E{K^N_{\Psi,\alpha}}{\#} \sim N$.
-According to theorem 7 in~\cite{HKPV_06}, an equivalent correlation kernel for such process is given by
+Note that he kernel $K^N_{\Psi,\alpha}$ is not reproducing, so that the total number of particles in the process, denoted by~$\#$, is random.
+Moreover, the point process is scaled so that its density at the origin is of order $N$ (global scaling) and a simple computation yields $\E{K^N_{\Psi,\alpha}}{\#} \sim N$.
+According to~\cite[Thm.~7]{HKPV_06}, another correlation kernel for the modified GUE is given by